Kongduino/PC-G850V/ASM.md

 This takes about 6.5 to 7 seconds at regular speed, and twice as much when clock speed is halved.
 A menu after the first run offers the 8 and 4 options.
 Q to exit, and any other key to keep going.

+- **PBAR.asm**

+This is a progress bar in ASM (there is an equivalent in BASIC, much much slower).
+The BASIC version is much more flexible (you pass a size and a percentage, and the PBar can be displayed anywhere at pixel offset x,y), whereas the ASM version is constrained to char positions (x:0,23, y:0,5), and you have to do your own calculations: if your PBar is 96 pixels wide, and you want 10% displayed, you have to tell the function that you want a 4 (or 5) pixel-wide band.
+I'll add code to take care of this but divisions in ASM suck.
+But if you want a speedy progress bar, that's the ticket.

+I'll more UI elements as the need arise.

 ### functions

 - `CLS`/`CLS0`